An elliptical trainer is the right mix of a series of workout requirements that need attention during a regular session.

 - Quick access to increase or decrease the level of training through the whole task

-While the basic ones are less futuristic, the expensive elliptical trainers have more features for the control module.
+While the basic ones are less futuristic, the expensive elliptical trainers have more control modules.

-It is important for the user to focus on the individual type of control module they find appropriate for themselves while the final purchase.
+The user needs to focus on the individual type of control module they find appropriate for themselves during the final purchase.

 The additional or secondary features are an essential part of every purchase in the modern-day market.

-However, the additional features are not mandatory but do surely regulate the buyer interest.
+However, the additional features are not mandatory but do surely regulate the buyer’s interest.

 Certain secondary features that are found in the more established elliptical trainers are:

 - USB charging points for the console to connect and charge mobiles

 - Jack points for enabling the audio headphones or earphones